 • The European Convention on Recognition and Enforcement of Decisions Concerning Custody of Children (the Luxembourg Convention).
 This Convention has been superseded by EC Regulation 2201/2003 in relation to recognition and enforcement issues in respect of matters between EU member states.

-13. What applications can be made under the 1996 Hague Convention on State, Applicable Law, Recognition, Enforcement and Co-operation in Respect of Parental Responsibility and Measures for the Protection of Children?
+13. What applications can be made under the 1996 Hague Convention on Jurisdiction, Applicable Law, Recognition, Enforcement and Co-operation in Respect of Parental Responsibility and Measures for the Protection of Children?

 • To determine what competent authorities can take measures to protect a child and/or its property;